 For Fans Of

-Real name Frank Lopes, Hobo Johnson plays what he describes as a kind of “Sad Boi Hip Hop”, which is an accurate descriptor.
+Real name Frank Lopes, Hobo plays what he describes as a kind of “Sad Boi Hip Hop”, which is an accurate descriptor.
 From his slam-poet-rapped vocals, emo influences, hip-hop production, minimal and ambient instrumentation, overly dramatic themes, and bluntly honest lyrics.
-You’ll see this on his most recently released track, the live angsty fuck-boy anthem of ‘Peach Scone‘ featuring his backing band, The LoveMakers – that’s that NPR Tiny Desk contest viral video you’ve probably seen clogging up your Facebook lately – which has been grabbing people’s attention and dividing many opinions.
-After “experiencing” that particular track when it first dropped, I now wanted to go back to where it all presumedly started for Hobo Johnson/Frank Lopes, and that was with his 2017 debut album, ‘The Rise Of Hobo Johnson’.
-And as you can guess by now in the review, I really ain’t picking up what he’s putting down here.
+You’ll see this on his most recently released track, the live angsty fuck-boy anthem of ‘Peach Scone‘ featuring his backing band, The LoveMakers – that NPR Tiny Desk contest viral video you’ve probably seen clogging up your Facebook – which has been grabbing people’s attention and dividing many opinions.
+After “experiencing” that particular track when it first dropped, I now wanted to go back to where it all presumedly started for Hobo/Frank, with his 2017 debut album, ‘The Rise Of Hobo Johnson’.
+As you can guess by now, I really ain’t picking up what he’s putting down.

-On this nine-track release, Hobo Johnson sounds like what a slightly older but somehow weirder Morty from Rick & Morty would sound like if he was more emotional and tried being a rapper; right down to the inflections and how it feels like he’s just making it all up as he goes along.
-(See: most songs here, but namely ‘Father’).
-Also, no, I really don’t think is at all hyperbolic comparison to make, given Lopes’ timbre and his vocal register here either.
+On this nine-track release, Hobo sounds like what a slightly older but somehow weirder Morty from Rick & Morty would sound like if he was more emotional and tried being a rapper; right down to the inflections and how it feels like he’s just making it all up as he goes along.
+(See: most songs, but namely ‘Father’).
+Also, I really don’t think that is a hyperbolic comparison to make, given Lopes’ timbre and his vocal register.

 In more serious matters, like all spoken-word and slam-poetry artists, it’s all about the vocals and their delivery.
 In this case, when he’s not doing the odd scream or two, Lopes‘ vocal style is to usually start off with some drily rapped, free-flowing emotional vibes that SUDDENLY GET REALLY LOUD FOR A LITTLE BIT before it all tones back down.
 Which is fine, if nothing new for this kind of music. (*cough* Cam Smith anyone? *cough*).
 While his flow is solid, Lopes does add in these random little tangents – whether relating to the song or not depends on the actual piece.
 Like how he tries to be educational and mention America’s police brutality issues and widely fucked-up history on ‘Demarcus Cousins & Ashley‘ right in the middle of talking about missing the titular “Ashley”.
 It’s out of nowhere and bizarre, but not in a good way.
 Such sections will be either be incredibly annoying and hinder your investment in this record or you may even find these parts rather endearing.
 I, for one, do not.